huijunwu/libgdx-ai-wiki/A*.md

 ## Performance & Complexity ##

-In the worst case, A* devolves into a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS) with complexity big O(b^d), where b is the branching factor and d is the depth of the goal.
+In the worst case, A* devolves into a [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS) with complexity O(b^d), where b is the branching factor and d is the depth of the goal.

 The simplistic pseudocode above does not include explicit reference to many performance-enhancing possibilities.
 For example, closed should be tracked as a hash table, and the
 The performance of A* depends heavily on